femto/minion/README.md

 <img src="assets/minion1.webp" alt="Minion" width="200" align="right">

+## Benchmarks

+Minion has achieved impressive results on various benchmarks:

+- GSM8K: 96% accuracy using DeepSeek-Chat
+- Game of 24: 100% success rate on the 20 most difficult problems
+  (These were selected by running the TOT Game24 CSV from the most difficult backwards.
+The last problem had a 20.70% success rate, and the second to last had a 26.90% success rate.)
+- AIME 2024: 26% success rate (4 out of 15 tasks completed successfully)

 ## Minion Design

 The core logic of Minion is implemented in `examples/smart_minion/brain.py`.
 You can experiment with different examples by modifying the code, as various scenarios are commented out for easy testing.